Personal Statement:

-I have twice served as the instructor for the capstone course for UCSB’s Minor in Poverty, Inequality and Social Justice.
+In addition to years of TAing experience, I have served as the instructor for the capstone course for UCSB’s Minor in Poverty, Inequality and Social Justice.
 I am passionate about mentoring students in their research, creation, and promotion of research projects (in the form of policy proposals, TED Talks, websites, podcast episodes, and pamphlets) that engage with important issues ranging from food security, to homelessness, to period poverty, to environmental racism.
-I will be teaching History 174Q again in Winter 2022 and Spring 2022.

 I am thrilled to once again be a member of the UCSB History Department, as I studied abroad here as an undergraduate during the 2013-2014 school year.
-In my spare time, I enjoy dancing, walking on Santa Barbara’s many beautiful beaches, and gluten free baking.
+In my spare time, I enjoy reading queer fiction, walking on Santa Barbara’s many beautiful beaches, and gluten free baking.

 As the Instructor: